"""Utility functions for input/output operations."""

 except Exception as e:

-_errmsg = f"Generation of RDKit mol object failed for SMILES string '{smiles}': {e}."
+_errmsg = f"Generation of RDKit mol object from SMILES string failed: {e}."

 return mol, _errmsg